open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 ### Protection against the passive network read

 In case the network between the CDOC2 Client and CSS servers is compromised and attacker is able to read network connections, the attacker is simply able to observe the values of the capsule shares as they are downloaded from CSS servers.
-The authentication protocol itself doesn't have built-in protection against this and assumes that connections from CDOC2 Client to every CSS server are authenticated and transmission is encrypted with HTTPS protocol.
+The authentication protocol itself doesn't have built-in protection against this and assumes that connection from CDOC2 Client to every CSS server is authenticated and transmission is encrypted with HTTPS protocol.

 ### Protection against the MITM attack with connection hijacking